Il Divo singer Carlos Marin dies aged 53

 In his personal life, Marin was married to French-born singer Geraldine Larrosa – better known by her stage name Innocence – until 2009.

+“I am finding this so difficult to put into words how I feel right now,” Cowell said.

+“I am devastated Carlos Marin has passed away.
+He loved life.
+He loved performing and always had so much appreciation towards the fans who supported the group from day 1.
+Rest in peace Carlos.
+I will miss you.”

-Tributes to Marin poured in on social media, with TV presenter Lorraine Kelly tweeting: “This is so sad.
+Television presenter Lorraine Kelly tweeted: “This is so sad.
 I had the joy of interviewing Carlos and Il Divo many times over the years.

 “He was such a class act.
 Thoughts with everyone who loved him”.